wesleywerner/eureka-docs/source/basics/index.rst

 .. image:: floor-ceiling-heights.png

-These shortcuts can be used:
+These keys can be used:

 * :kbd:`,.` adjust floor height (hold shift for small increments)
 * :kbd:`[]` adjust ceiling height (hold shift for small increments)